ex-man/GeneralInsurance_Class/Lessons/Lesson6/model_val.md

 All of those methods and metrics can be implemented very easily in R and we will create a simple methodology to do that.

-For the future I would like to mention package `caret`, which automatize some of the actions we need to do manualy here.
+For the future I would like to mention package `caret`, which automatizes some of the actions we need to do manualy here.

 ```{r}
 # definition of the MSE metric